xRME-18/tlm/README.md

-# Follow the Lates release instructions for using with OPENAI KEY
+# Follow the Latest release instructions for using with OPENAI KEY